Some thoughts on University and College preparation, application, and admission for Canadian expatriate parents and their teenagers.

 I have had many inquiries along the same general theme:

-How will our children be accepted for university or college admission in Canada when they are living and educated outside of Canada?
+How will our children get into university or college in Canada when they are living and have been educated outside of Canada?

-No-one wants their children to be "outside" the Canadian education system without some clear and understandable path back into it, particularly at the higher education end.
+No one wants their children to be "outside" the Canadian education system without a clear and understandable path back into it, particularly at the higher education levels.

-This page is for those parents, in particular, who are concerned that living outside Canada during the crucial university preparation years of high school could put their children at a disadvantage in terms of being able to access higher education in Canada.
+This page is for parents, in particular, who are concerned that living outside Canada during the crucial university preparation years of high school could put their children at a disadvantage in terms of being able to access higher education in Canada.

-As a university and college professor, leader, and coach for the last 25 years, I can offer you assurance that Canadian teenagers who are educated and living abroad can study at Canadian universities and colleges without disadvantages.
-In fact, their life experiences gained living outside Canada can give them significant advantages!
+As a university and college professor and leader for the last 25 years, I can offer you assurance that Canadian teenagers who are educated and living abroad can study at Canadian universities and colleges without disadvantages.
+In fact, their life experiences gained living outside Canada can give them significant advantages!!

 There is nothing to be afraid of and indeed there are simply different processes to work through for Canadian teenagers who do not live in Canada or study within the Canadian education system in Canada.